pchiusano/pchiusano.github.io/_posts/2014-07-02-css-is-unnecessary.markdown

 ---
 layout: post
-title: CSS isn't necessary if your layout language has means of abstraction
+title: CSS is unnecessary if your layout language has means of abstraction
 categories: [fp]
 ---